mscdex/node-imap/README.md

 * _Box_ is an Object representing the currently open mailbox, and has the following properties:
     * **name** - A String containing the name of this mailbox.
+    * **permFlags** - An Array containing the flags that can be permanently added/removed to/from messages in this mailbox.
     * **messages** - An Object containing properties about message counts for this mailbox.
         * **total** - An Integer representing total number of messages in this mailbox.
         * **new** - An Integer representing the number of new (unread) messages in this mailbox.